MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netdma/ns-netdma-_net_dma_descriptor.md

       Break</a>.

-#### - NextSourceAddress

-The physical address of the second page of source address that is used in source page
-      break.

 #### - Reserved2

 A ULONG64 value that is reserved for use the DMA engine or the DMA provider driver to use.
 NetDMA